Dental Bridge Solutions | Atria-City Dental Group

 What is a Dental Bridge?

 A dental bridge is a type of dental restoration that is used to replace one or more missing teeth.
-It includes one or more artificial teeth that are anchored in place by dental crowns are attached to the natural teeth on either side of the gap.
+It includes one or more artificial teeth anchored in place by dental crowns that are attached to the natural teeth on either side of the gap.

 Dental bridges may be a good alternative if dental implants are not suitable for you, and if you would like a fixed (non-removable) tooth replacement option instead of a removable denture.